tessercat/pbx-docs/client/notes.md

 also +/- two seconds.

-Randomness in the backoff period helps to stagger work on the server of handling connections and ping replies when FreeSWITCH or the verto endpoint restarts with many connected clients.
+Randomness in the backoff period helps stagger the work of handling connection requests and ping replies when FreeSWITCH or the verto endpoint restarts with many connected clients.